Welcome to Dubrovnik

 Dubrovnik is mainly a cultural destination, which asides from monuments of interest, offers a series of cultural events and festivals.
 Dubrovnik is a destination where you can enjoy a rest, and has extremely good air connections with all the larger European centers.
 Dubrovnik is a city that charms, a city that you fall in love with and always return to like new, to discover more unique experiences.

 What to see…

 Church of St Blaise

-The most recognizable landmark that define the physiognomy of the historical city of Dubrovnik and give the city its characteristic and world known reputation are the untouched city walls; the walls surround the city with a total length of 1940 metres.
+The most recognizable landmark that defines the physiognomy of the historical city of Dubrovnik and gives the city its characteristic and world-known reputation are the untouched city walls; the walls surround the city with a total length of 1940 meters.
 This complex fortress, one of the most beautiful and solid fortress systems on the Mediterranean, is composed of a range of forts, bastions, casemates, towers and freestanding fortresses.
 The walls were constructed during difficult times when the city and Republic were in constant danger; the walls have been maintained today not only because of the knowledge of the skilled construction workers and the constant care provided by city dwellers that maintained and rebuilt the structures as needed, but because of the brilliantly reputed diplomacy in Dubrovnik which managed on many occasions to avoid dangerous measures taken by enemies against the Dubrovnik Republic.